 Summer Tournament Hockey

 Apply now to join a Greater Michigan Prospect summer tournament team, built for highly competitive players ready to elevate their game.
-This program brings together top talent to compete in elite tournaments, offering high-level coaching, strong team development, and maximum exposure.
-If you’re driven, dedicated, and ready to compete at the next level, this is your opportunity to stand out.
+This program brings together top talent to compete in elite tournaments, offering high-level coaching and strong team development.
+If you’re driven, dedicated, and ready to compete at the next level, this is the program for you.

 Coach Scot Curtin, owner of Scot Curtin Skating & Skills, is a former Detroit Catholic Central State Champion and the 1997 Michigan Mr. Hockey recipient.
 Following his high school success, he played at Middlebury College, where he became a two-time NCAA D3 National Champion.
 Coach Curtin also brings valuable NCAA coaching experience and has dedicated numerous years to developing hockey players of all ages, sharing his expertise and passion for the game.